lfit/ssh-gpg-smartcard-config/YubiKey_NEO.rst

 ssh-gpg-smartcard-config for yubikeys
 =====================================

-This document covers the procedure for configuring a YubiKey as a GPG smartcard for SSH authentication, it also covers setting the correct serial number on the card.
-The benefit is a good model for `two-factor authentication <http://en.wikipedia.org/wiki/Two-factor_authentication>`_, something you have and something you know.
-In this example, there is a token and a passphrase.
+This document covers the procedure for configuring a YubiKey as a GPG smartcard for SSH authentication.
+This is a decent solution for `two-factor authentication <http://en.wikipedia.org/wiki/Two-factor_authentication>`_: in this case a hardware token (the Yubikey), and the passphrase required to unlock it for each session.

 While this document is written for the `YubiKey NEO <https://www.yubico.com/products/yubikey-hardware/yubikey-neo>`_, these instructions work for `Yubikey4 <https://www.yubico.com/products/yubikey-hardware/yubikey4/>`_ as well (either standard or Nano sizes).
 Unless you plan to use the NFC functionality of the Yubikey NEO, it is recommended that you get Yubikey 4, which supports 4096-bit PGP keys.
 The NEO is limited to 2048-bit keys.